dcferreira/dcferreira.github.io/content/post/2023-03-07-ai-web-app/index.md

 ---
 title: Making and Deploying an AI Web App in 2023 (Part 7)
-subtitle: Build a CI/CD pipeline for your app
+subtitle: Build a CI/CD Pipeline for an AI App

 # Summary for listings and search engines
-summary: Making and Deploying an AI Web App in 2023 (Part 7) -- Build a CI/CD pipeline for your app.
+summary: How to develop a simple CI/CD pipeline for testing your code with GitHub Actions.

 # Link this post with a project
 projects: []